cdktf/cdktf-provider-google/docs/containerCluster.csharp.md

 The GCE resource labels (a map of key/value pairs) to be applied to the cluster.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/container_cluster#resource_labels ContainerCluster#resource_labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/container_cluster#resource_labels ContainerCluster#resource_labels}

 ---